Advisory Board | Canadian Institute for Cybersecurity | UNB

 In 2013, she was appointed Chairperson for the Canadian Society for Worldwide Interbank Financial Telecommunications (SWIFT) for a three-year term, acting as an ambassador for the Canadian User Group Committee and SWIFT, a financial industry member-owned cooperative that provides secure, global financial messaging services.
 She also served as Secretary for the SWIFT Canadian User and Member Group for more than a decade.

-Keith Jansa is the Executive Director of the CIO Strategy Council.
-Keith brings 15+ years of public, private and not-for profit experience leading diverse teams to generate successful business strategies and deliver client-focused solutions and meaningful results.
-Keith has particular subject matter expertise in the strategic application of standards for creating secure, privacy-preserving technologies.
+Keith Jansa is the Chief Executive Officer of the Digital Governance Council, formerly known as the CIO Strategy Council.
+With over 15 years of experience in public, private, and non-profit sectors, Keith has a proven track record of leading diverse teams to generate successful business strategies and deliver client-focused solutions.
+Keith is also an expert in the strategic application of standards and certification.

-Keith holds a Bachelor in Health Sciences honours degree from the University of Ottawa.
-He is married to his university sweetheart, Kayla, and loves chasing after his 3 children.
+Keith holds a bachelor’s in health sciences honours degree from the University of Ottawa.
+He is married to his university sweetheart, Kayla Jansa, and enjoys chasing after his 3 children.

 Claudette McGowan is a global information technology leader with more than 20 years of success leading digital transformations, optimizing infrastructure and designing new approaches that improve service and security experiences.
 She has worked in the technology industry for several organizations such as Deloitte, Metropolitan Police Services, North York General Hospital, Bank of Montreal and TD Bank.
 Claudette began her career at BMO in 2000 and held multiple senior leadership roles including Chief Information Officer, Enterprise Technology Experience and Vice President of Digital Workspace Services.
 In 2020, she joined TD Bank as Global Executive Officer, Protect Fusion and Cyber Experience.